denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Chapter 5: Recursive Encounters with Oneself

-Understanding the document as a vector.
-The problem of drafts and versions.
-What is being transmitted through the vector?
-The appointment with one self:
-Beckett and Sartre.
-Pipes and I/O serialization.
-What does it mean to "know" something?
-Extended cognition.
-Pen, typewriter, and word processor (with detours to Kittler and Heidegger).
-Writing together.
-Models of co-authorship (and why we should pay attention).
-The massively multi-authored online novel (*Wu Ming* and *Lo zar non è morto*).
+This chapter begins with close-reading of Beckett's *Krapp's Last Tape*, positing magnetic storage media as the "media being" of the play's title character.
+Krapp helps to unfold the problematic of documents: not as passive completed texts, but as vectors that mutate and move through time and space.
+Documents, as argue here, constitute a "platform" for media being.
+Pushing off the communication model described in the last chapter, I ask: What is being communicated?
+And answer: It is the subject.
+The chapter ends with an explication of Sartre's idea of an "appointment with oneself," which I take to happen at the document level, through a series of encounters with one's own external manifestations of consciousness (i.e. tape and other portable storage media).

 ## Chapter 6: Bad Links

+Where do the document vectors lead?
 In this chapter I would like to triangulate between (1) structuralist notions of literary intertextuality, (2) the promises and failures of hyper-textuality in the 1990s, and (3) contemporary paradigms in network analysis.
-In each of these historically distinct theoretical moments, I find a similar promise of
-emergence: the idea that a pattern or design can appear spontaneously as the result of simple interactions on the level of the system.
+In each of these historically distinct theoretical moments, I find a similar promise of emergence: the idea that order can appear spontaneously as the result of simple interactions on the level of the system.
 Once again, I would like to argue against the systems view generally, and in literary studies in particular.
 In examining the heavily hyper-linked and intertextual art of Gwern, a mysterious "researcher, self-experimenter, and writer" I contrast the structure of links to that of lists.
 A discussion on "linked lists" in computer science leads to the conclusion that deals with the aesthetics of code and the role of the individual in relation to the assemblage.

 ## Chapter 7: Engineering for Dissent

-Encrypted literature.
-Revealment and dissimulation.
-Notions of textuality as embroiled in contemporary ideas of privacy, secrecy, and transparency.
-Computation does not necessarily work for the military-industrial apparatus (as argued by Golumbia, Lennon, and McPherson).
-Recovering and preserving textuality in computing.
+In this final chapter, I argue for the recovery and the preservation of plain textuality in the day-to-day practice of modern computing.
+Returning to the history of the `.txt` file format, I find that early documents from the International Telecommunication Union (and later international bodies governing the exchange of information across state borders) display unease with encrypted, non-human-readable formats of information exchange.
+A theoretical treatment of technological skepticism from Heidegger, to Mumford, Kittler, and Golumbia leads to a concluding discussion about the subject's role in actively shaping the material conditions of media being.
+As documents reflecting externalized states of consciousness become increasingly more transparent, they are more susceptible to surveillance and control.
+Plain text allows political subjects to decouple externalized (but still private) mental states from mechanisms of governance.
+This affordance is not however a deterministic property of literature, the internet, or any other information exchange system.
+Rather, the design of complex systems must itself become a critical practice, which, in a complement to critical theory, actively engineers for mechanisms of individual dissidence.

 ## Tech Appendix